 Do you find yourself hungrier after a restless night?
 Do you make unhealthy food choices when you haven’t slept well?
 There are reasons why most of us don’t crave healthy foods like broccoli when we are sleep-deprived.

 Studies have consistently shown that sleep deprivation increases hunger, appetite, and food intake.
 While we tend to eat more when we are awake for more extended hours, there’s more to the story.
 Science can help us understand how sleep and appetite are related.

 Two of the main hormones involved in appetite and satiety are ghrelin and leptin.
 Ghrelin is often called the ‘hunger hormone’ because it tells your brain that you are hungry and need to eat.
 Ghrelin stimulates appetite and promotes fat storage.
 Leptin is often referred to as the ‘satiety hormone.’
 Leptin’s primary job is to tell your brain you are full and to burn calories at a reasonable rate.

 During sleep, ghrelin levels decrease, and leptin levels increase.
 This signals your brain that you have enough energy (food) for the time being and do not need to eat.
-When you are sleep deprived, however, the opposite happens- your ghrelin levels increase, and your leptin levels decrease.
+However, when you are sleep-deprived, the opposite happens- your ghrelin levels increase, and your leptin levels decrease.
 This hormonal imbalance explains why you feel hungry throughout the day when you haven’t gotten enough sleep.

-According to Martha McKittrick, Registered Dietitian and blogger in New York City, “Sleep deprived people eat more calories.
+According to Martha McKittrick, a Registered Dietitian and blogger in New York City, “Sleep-deprived people eat more calories.
 Studies have shown that women eat 329 more calories and men eat 263 more calories after sleeping only 4 hours.
-To make matters worse, inadequate sleep will decrease motivation to exercise.”
+Additionally, inadequate sleep will decrease motivation to exercise.”